On the geometry of silent and anisotropic big bang singularities: Sobolev estimates in the quiescent setting

 Finally, let us turn to $\hml_{U}\mK$ in the vacuum setting.

-\begin{thm} Let $0\leq\cweight\in\ro$, $1\leq l\in\zo$ and assume that the standard assumptions, cf. Definition~\ref{def:standardassumptions}, the $(\cweight,l)$-Sobolev assumptions and the $(\cweight,1)$-supremum assumptions are fulfilled.
+\begin{thm} Let $0\leq\cweight\in\ro$, $n\geq 3$, $1\leq l\in\zo$ and assume that the standard assumptions; see Definition~\ref{def:standardassumptions}; the $(\cweight,l)$-Sobolev assumptions; and the $(\cweight,1)$-supremum assumptions are fulfilled.
+In particular, the spacetime is $n+1$-dimensional.
 Assume, moreover, that there are constants $K_{q}$ and $0<\e_{\que}<1$ such that (\ref{eq:qexpconvergence}) holds and an $\e_{p}\in (0,1)$ such that (\ref{eq:quiescentregime}) holds.
-Assume, finally, that Einstein's vacuum equations with a cosmological constant $\Lambda$ are satisfied.
+Assume, finally, that Einstein's vacuum equations with a cosmological constant $\Lambda$ are satisfied; i.e., (\ref{eq:EE}) holds with $T=0$.
 Then there is a constant $K_{\mK,l}$ such that

 for all $\tau\leq 0$, where $\weight_{1}:=(2\cweight,\cweight)$, $K_{\mK,l}=K_{\mK,l,0}\theta_{0,-}^{-2}$ and $K_{\mK,l,0}$ only depends on $s_{\cweight,l}$, $c_{\cweight,1}$, $\e_{\que}$, $K_{q}$, $\Lambda$ and $(\bM,\bge_{\refer})$.
 Moreover, there is a constant $K_{q,l}$ such that